-Published in the British Journal of Cancer, the results reveal that the majority either had a mild infection or were asymptomatic.
+Published in the British Journal of Cancer, the results of the study reveal that the majority either had a mild infection or were asymptomatic.
 No patients died from COVID-19 and only 5% required intensive care support.

 Were delighted to have been able to support this project, to better understand the impact of COVID-19 on children with cancer.